Probing the superconducting ground state of the rare-earth ternary boride superconductors $R$RuB$_2$ ($R$ = Lu,Y) using muon-spin rotation and relaxation: Introduction

 Two materials in this family, LuRuB$_2$ and YRuB$_2$, are important as reference materials for studying the entire family tree - the $4f$ electron shell is full in the Lu compound, and empty in the Y compound.
 Superconductivity has been reported in the Lu compound at temperatures of \SI{9.7}{\kelvin} - \SI{10.1}{\kelvin}, and in the Y compound at temperatures of \SI{7.2}{\kelvin} - \SI{7.8}{\kelvin}, with large values for the upper critical field \ucf\ of \SI{5.7}{\tesla} and \SI{4.8}{\tesla}, respectively.~\cite{Ku1980,Lee1987} These large values indicate that the superconductivity might be expected to be strongly coupled, with a high superconducting carrier density.
 However, NMR measurements have identified that these materials appear to lie in the weak-coupling limit of the conventional BCS theory.~\cite{Kishimoto2009,Bardeen1957} In this paper, we report the results of a muon-spin rotation and relaxation (\musr) study of the superconducting properties in this pair of materials.
 We combine the results with previously reported findings in order to further characterize the electronic properties of the superconducting state.

 The \musr\ technique provides an excellent means of characterizing superconductors, as it probes the magnetism in a sample at a microscopic level.
 Spin-relaxation experiments in zero-field (ZF) allow the detection of spontaneous magnetization that can be associated with spin-triplet superconductivity.~\cite{Luke1998,Aoki2003,Hillier2009,Hillier2012,Bhattacharyya2015} Because \musr\ measures the field distribution across the sample, the temperature dependence and absolute value of the magnetic penetration depth can be established to a high degree of accuracy.
-Using this information, multiband superconductivity, line or point nodes, as well as anisotropy in the order parameter can all be unambiguously determined.~\cite{Biswas2011a,Sonier1994,Khasanov2008} A key strength of \musr\ is that it is not reliant on single crystal samples - all of these effects can be measured in polycrystalline materials.
+Using this information, multiband superconductivity, line or point nodes, as well as anisotropy in the order parameter can all be unambiguously determined.~\cite{Biswas2011a,Sonier1994,Khasanov2008} A key strength of \musr\ is that even in polycrystalline samples, the angular average is often enough to reliably observe these effects.